tz1211/DS105L-Project-404-Not-Found/docs/index.md

 |  9 |   2020 | Buddy Hield          |            0.0858989 |        0.0858989 |         0.0941537 |         0.554056 |          23624.3 |            49410.2 |         60888.5 |          26 |
 | 10 |   2020 | CJ McCollum          |            0.0737269 |        0.0737269 |         0.276422  |         0.557982 |          14814.5 |            70731   |         70641.2 |           6 |

-### Table 2: Distribution of accessible  "credit_article", "credit_followers" and "credit_tweets" from Muck Rack
+### Table 2: Quantified BBC Sports News - Sentiments and Relevance
-* *(The distributions are used to determine a small number of missing values for few authors and the best number that represents "Default" for official and the press)*
+* *(Taking the 2012-2023 season from the merged table, the top 10 samples)*